54UL/uDisplay/README.md

 # SSD1306_OLED_LIB
 ## What is this?
-This is an implementation of an SSD1306 OLED driver for 8051 arch. (specifically AT89S52) and PIC, this library uses hardware and software communication protocols and has low memory footprint, perfect for usage on microcontrollers such as MCU from PIC 12 and PIC14 family
+This is an implementation of an SSD1306 OLED driver for 8051 arch. (specifically AT89S52) and PIC, this library uses hardware and software communication protocols and has low memory footprint, perfect for usage on microcontrollers such as PIC 12, PIC14 family  and 8051 related archs.

 ## FUNCTIONALITY